 - Don't be shy about asking pointed questions regarding the surgeon's qualifications and experience with the spine surgery you are considering.

-Among others, you should ask:
+Among other questions, you should ask:

 - How many times have you done this procedure?
 In general, when it comes to surgery, practice makes perfect.
 However, if the doctor is recommending something that is not often done, such as multi-level fusions, it would be understandable if the doctor had not done the procedure often.